 Admission criteria are essentially the same as for admission to other programs in Educational Administration.
 In addition, the candidate must hold a currently valid endorsement in the academic area selected for this program.
 Non-certification program candidates do not require endorsements.
 In addition to the recommendation for graduate work, the candidate must have a strong recommendation from his/her superintendent or immediate supervisor supporting the applicant's candidacy for the specific role of supervisor.

-Offered by Department of Educational Administration: Supervisor of Special Education Master of Arts in Education Degree of Special Education......
-36 hours
+Supervisor of Special Education Master of Arts in Education Degree

 This program leading to an Administrative and Supervisory Certificate is designed to provide the necessary background to serve as a Supervisor of Special Education.